-- Team Leader / Members involved in resolving the problem: - A Team Leader is "assigned to" each corrective action request. - Establish a team and resources. - List all the people involved in working on this stated problem above (name and title). - Form a Cross-Functional Team (ex.
+Team Leader / Members involved in resolving the problem:

+- A Team Leader is "assigned to" each corrective action request. - Establish a team and resources. - List all the people involved in working on the problem (name and title). - Form a Cross-Functional Team (ex.
 Quality, Engineering, Production, Maintenance etc.) - Not a team of one! - Team members should be appropriate to the problem you want to solve.